-Hailed as the first female firefighter in Britain, Jo joined Norfolk Fire and Rescue Service in 1982 at 17.
+Hailed as the first fulltime female firefighter in the UK, Britain, Jo joined Norfolk Fire and Rescue Service in 1982 at just 17.
 With the world watching, she was determined never to be the weakest link.
 Using determination and inner strength to overcome prejudice, she proved that women could make great firefighters.

 Free spirited and adventurous she left the fire brigade and her beloved fire brigade family after 7 years to work on expeditions in the most remote regions of the globe.
 This nomadic lifestyle suited her, and meant that she found ways to follow her heart, and live a life that is true to her.

-In 2000, now a business woman, Josephine founded The Silk Road Design Co with a Trading Company in Shenzhen Southern China creating bespoke home-ware products for challenging and demanding UK multiple retailers.
+In 2000, Josephine founded The Silk Road Design Co with a Trading Company in Shenzhen Southern China creating bespoke home-ware products for challenging and demanding UK multiple retailers.

 After 6 successful years Josephine sold her business along with her UK home and packed up and moved to the island of Koh Samui, Thailand in 2006.
 Connecting to other women wasn’t easy there, to resolve this she created a Women’s Business Network and other groups to help the community link together.